Lectins

 Lectins are a diverse group of proteins that reversibly bind to carbohydrates using specialized domains.

-💬 Simply put: Lectins are a group of proteins in food that bind to sugars.
-They can affect digestion and nutrient absorption in some people.
+Lectins are a group of proteins found in foods that bind to sugars and can affect digestion and nutrient absorption in some people.

 📖 Lectins

-Lectins are a group of proteins that specifically and reversibly bind to carbohydrate structures.
-They are found in plants, animals, and microorganisms, and can have both beneficial and anti-nutritional properties.
+Lectins are a group of proteins that specifically and reversibly bind to carbohydrate structures, are found in plants, animals, and microorganisms, and can have both beneficial and anti-nutritional properties.

 Lectins are a group of glycoproteins with exceptional diversity in their structure and functions.
-They are found in a wide range of organisms – from viruses and bacteria to plants and animals, including the human body.
-The main characteristic that unites them is their ability to specifically and reversibly bind to carbohydrate structures without causing enzymatic changes in them.
+They are found in many different organisms – from viruses and bacteria to plants and animals, including the human body.
+The main characteristic that unites them is their ability to bind specifically and reversibly to carbohydrate structures without causing enzymatic changes in them.
 This ability is due to the presence of one or more specialized carbohydrate-binding domains.

 In the plant world, lectins often play a role in defense against insects and pathogens, as well as in the accumulation and storage of nutrients.
 In animals, they participate in processes such as cell adhesion, immune function, and signal transduction.
 Although some lectins can exhibit toxic or anti-nutritional properties, especially when consumed raw and in large quantities, many of them are harmless or even beneficial when part of a balanced diet.
 Examples of foods rich in lectins include legumes, grains, and some types of vegetables.